 In a Nutshell: For professionals moving to the U.S. from other countries, establishing and building credit can be a significant challenge.
-But the CreditStacks Mastercard helps these professionals by offering a premium card that does not require a U.S. credit history.
+But the CreditStacks Mastercard® helps these professionals by offering a premium card that does not require a U.S. credit history.
+(If applicant has been living in the U.S. for more than one year at time of application, a social security number must be provided and the application review will include a credit check.)
 The company also seeks to educate customers about how to build their credit and uses its mobile app to offer assistance in real time.
 The CreditStacks Mastercard is packed with appealing benefits, such as fraud protection and top-level security, for newcomers to the U.S.

 A person can be highly successful in his or her home country, have years of good credit and a great financial reputation, and a high salary, but those attributes often go out the window if he or she relocates to the U.S. and applies for a credit card.

 That’s because creditworthiness doesn’t necessarily translate across borders.
 Moving to a new country is a challenging endeavor in and of itself.
 Add to that being denied a credit card despite having a stellar track record in your home country, and it can be downright disheartening, to say the least.

 But that’s how the U.S. credit system works.
 For many U.S. credit card companies, no U.S. credit history equals no credit card.

 Thankfully, the CreditStacks Mastercard helps solve this long-standing challenge by serving this consumer base of relocating professionals who often bring high salaries and high potential to the U.S. but may not qualify for a credit card.